Cobalt Drill Bits

 Please note, these are our test results from internal testing.
 We recorded a video of each hole being drilled.
 These videos are available on request for your test accuracy verification purposes.

-Cobalt metal drill bit test
+Cobalt metal drill bit test procedure

 We performed tests using a Scheppach DP60 drill press to determine the best metal drill bit for creating 10mm holes in 6mm thick stainless steel (SUS304).
 The drill press consistently maintained a speed of 400 rpm for all tested bits, including 10mm metal cobalt drill bits from renowned brands like Milwaukee Cobalt Red, DeWalt Extreme, Bosch Cobalt, and Makita.
 To ensure uniformity, a 5kg weight was suspended on the drill press arm during each hole’s drilling to maintain consistent force and RPM.
 Notably, we conducted durability tests without lubricants, coolants, or cutting oils, though these substances can aid in reducing the bit’s temperature and extending its lifespan.
 The drilling processes were recorded and timed using video timestamps.
 Following these tests, the Adiseal Ultimate drill bit emerged as the top performer, excelling in both the number of holes drilled and the time taken for each hole.